 Then I remembered Norman Rockwell and his paintings that beautifully illustrated the American way of life from 1945 through the 1950s, which was the same period of the movie.
 I thought maybe this could be a good starting point.
 It begins with a look of harmony—a façade.
 But when we go into the relationships between the characters we discover reality.
 We discover conflict.

 When I visited Coney Island the first time, I was so happy to discover a world that I didn’t know.
 There was an amusement park right next to the ocean where the characters lived.
 I found it incredible to go from the concept of the façade to the beautiful, colorful fantasy world of the amusement park, Coney Island, next to the beach and the ocean.
 But when we go inside the characters’ apartment, we discover the drab, normal relationships that can become dramatic.
 I love that kind of idea.
-I presented to Woody a concept for the visuals that was connected with the psychology of color.
-So, the two main characters, Jeannie and Caroline, were practically fighting with each other to have a relationship with Mickey, the central person who was the lifeguard and also the narrator.
+I presented to Woody a concept for the visuals that was connected with the physiology of color.
+So, the two main characters, Ginny and Caroline, were practically fighting with each other to have a relationship with Mickey, the central person who was the lifeguard and also the narrator.

-Even in the way it was written, Jeannie always used to leave work at sunset time.
+Even in the way it was written, Ginny always used to leave work at sunset time.
 Usually Caroline was going to school after dinner, in the evening.
 So I thought, “I can change the colors every chance that I have using those two colors, orange and azure.
 Azure is a light blue to visualize the personality of the two of them.
-I could create a specific psychological color any time that we see Jeannie.
+I could create a specific psychological color any time that we see Ginny.
 When she’s not there, if they speak about her, we have to have the feeling of those kinds of colors nearby.
 And the same thing happens with Caroline.
 When they meet we can have a kind of interchange of these two waves of energy.
 These two relationships reflect conflict according to the story through these two different colors.
 I presented this idea to Woody.
 He loved it.
 And that’s what we did: starting with something very simple, almost comedic: a beautiful approach at the beginning that becomes more and more dramatic at the end.

 How does this mesh with my own history?
 One way or another, I had the chance, I was lucky enough to understand, to meet people, to meet teachers, to meet directors who l helped me to prepare myself, to understand what I needed to research and study in books, in painting and in our lives according to relationship of visual energy to our behavior and emotions.
 The next step was to use that knowledge in films.
 Now, in particular in these digital times, I think that kind of knowledge is very, very important.
 This is currently my push to young cinematographers to understand.